-Paul did eventually take LSD, and a lot earlier than is usually cited.
+Paul did eventually take LSD, and perhaps a lot earlier than is usually cited.
 The Beatles’ memories of the maelstrom of Beatlemania are notoriously unreliable, and Paul reckoned his first acid experience came in late 1966.
 Turner opines, based mostly on an anecdote related by Pretty Things drummer Viv Prince and some other contemporary evidence, that McCartney’s first LSD trip was in November 1965.
 This is quite feasible, as the album Revolver was likely the product of all three songwriters having been exposed to acid.
 Paul always said his song “Got To Get You Into My Life” was an ode to marijuana, but he had been a dedicated pothead for almost two years at this point.
 The excitement of a new discovery and the tone of some of the lyrics (“Another road where maybe I could see another kind of mind there…”) speak to a recent LSD experience, rather than another boring old joint.

 According to Turner, “curious to discover hitherto unheard-of sounds, [Paul] experimented by stripping music down to its component parts before reconfiguring it in new and hopefully startling ways…[the Beatles] became conscious of intricacies they would once have overlooked…small details took on great significance, previously hidden patterns revealed themselves, and unconventional associations were made.”
 (For more on LSD’s effects on Revolver and the band as a whole, check out Mikal Gilmore’s article “The Beatles’ Acid Test” for Rolling Stone.)

 Speaking of unconventional, the Beatles sat for a photo session for Robert Whitaker on March 25.
 After a fairly straightforward round of photos, Whitaker put the band in butcher’s smocks, and draped them with cuts of bloody, raw meat and dismembered baby dolls.
-Whitaker originally intended the pictures to be a part of an avant-garde triptych art piece inspired by Russian church iconography, but it was used instead for the cover an American compilation LP.
+Whitaker originally intended the pictures to be a part of an avant-garde triptych art piece inspired by Russian church iconography (yeah, I don’t see the connection either), but it was used instead for the cover an American compilation LP.
 The Beatles have said that they were delighted to break with their “cute” image (“It was inspired by our boredom and resentment at having to do another photo session,” said John), but when the pictures went public, the response was shock and disgust.
 The LP was hastily withdrawn and a new cover substituted, and people speculated that it was a comment on everything from repackaging policies of American record companies to the Vietnam War.
 Whitaker’s art project was forgotten.

 Their idyll could not last forever.
 They trooped back into the studio on April 6 to begin recording what would become Revolver.
 Early plans to record at the Stax-Volt studio in Memphis fell through, and it was plain old Abbey Road where these remarkable recording sessions unfolded.

 Beatles albums were never planned out in advance.
-Sessions usually started when about half the needed songs were written, and they wrote the remainder while recording was already underway.
+Sessions usually started when about half the needed songs were written, and they wrote the remainder while recording was already underway and creative juices were flowing.
 Paul had “Eleanor Rigby,” “For No One,” and “Got To Get You Into My Life” in pretty much finished form, and George had the still-untitled Indian piece “Love You To,” but recording began with an amorphous idea of John’s, initially titled “Mark I.” It was an attempt to sonically recreate the experience of an LSD trip.
 All played on one chord, with a swirling, surreal bed of Paul’s tape loops and Ringo’s thunderous drums, what became the album-closing epic “Tomorrow Never Knows” featured lyrics adapted from the writings of acid guru Dr. Timothy Leary, wailed by John like a monk on a mountaintop — “Turn off your mind, relax, and float downstream…It is not dying, it is not dying…Lay down all thought, surrender to the void…It is shining, it is shining…Listen to the color of your dreams…”

 The “Paperback Writer” single came out before the sessions were finished.
 It went straight to #1 on both sides of the Atlantic.